At Sula, our regular customers wonder how did Indians started using spices or started cooking with spices.

-State of Goa is heavily influenced by the portugeese rule.
+The state of Goa is heavily influenced by Portuguese rule.

 If you are still reading this blog, we sincerely thank you for being our Fan.

-Black Pepper from the state of Kerala had its reach to the overseas, during ancient times the spice was known as the ‘Black gold’ and thus held much of importance in different parts of the world.
-However, chilli that is known as one of India’s staples, it is now one the world’s leading chilli powder producers.
+Black Pepper from the state of Kerala had its reach overseas, during ancient times the spice was known as the ‘Black gold’ and thus held much importance in different parts of the world.
+However, chili that is known as one of India’s staples, is now one of the world’s leading chili powder producers.
 Being so popular as a part of India it is actually not native to the subcontinent.
 It was introduced to Indians by the Portuguese in the 15th century.

 The classic Indian dish chicken tikka masala is a non-Indian dish.
 It was invented in Scotland, due to having no rivalry and increasing popularity it became synonymous with authentic Indian cuisine across the U.K.

-Authentic Indian cuisine balances six different flavours: sweet (madhura), salty (lavana), sour (amala), pungent (katu), Bitter (tikta) and astringent (kasya).
+Authentic Indian cuisine balances six different flavors: sweet (madhura), salty (lavana), sour (amala), pungent (katu), Bitter (tikta), and astringent (kasya).

 During the 5th century C.E. the crystallization of sugar from sugarcane juice became widespread, which first began in India.
 Locally it was known as khanda; it is the source of the English word candy.
 Portuguese even introduced India to refined sugar.
 Before that, fruits and honey were usually used as sweeteners in Indian food.

 Bhut jolokia or ghost pepper is one of the world’s hottest chilies that is produced in India.
 It is estimated to be about 400 times hotter than Tabasco sauce.
 You will see this pepper grow in the states of Arunachal Pradesh, Assam, Nagaland, and Manipur.
 It is also certified as the world’s hottest chili in 2007 by Guinness World Records, though it lost its spot in subsequent years.